DBMS > IRONdb

-IRONdb is written in C and Assembly for maximum performance.
+IRONdb is written in C and Assembly for optimal performance.
 By minimizing memory allocations, and avoiding copying data wherever possible, IRONdb is able to achieve significant runtime performance over other solutions.
 Additionally, IRONdb is optimized for a minimum memory footprint per node through the use of highly optimized data structures, allowing each node to handle many more metrics per node than other solutions.

 Unmatched Operational Efficiency and Data Safety

-IRONdb was designed so that it can be operated without any bespoke administrator skillsets.
+IRONdb was designed such that it can be operated without any bespoke administrator skillsets.
 Standard Linux administration knowledge is sufficient to get IRONdb up and running and accomplish standard node maintenance operations.
 You don't need a domain specialist with hard to find skills, or a large team of operators.

 |Typical application scenarios|

 Monitor your systems infrastructure in real time across thousands of hosts.
 IRONdb is capable of ingesting tens of thousands of metrics per host across tens of thousands of hosts.
 Additionally, because IRONdb is capable of ingesting histogram based metrics, it can easily handle billions of metrics per second from APIs and third party integrations.

 IRONdb is uniquely suited to fulfill the telemetry needs of large scale Internet of Things systems.
 IRONdb's stream tags and histogram based data structures are optimized for the ephemeral nature of these systems which generate high frequency metrics with high cardinality metadata.
 These characteristics also lend IRONdb to be exceptionally suited for industrial scale device monitoring.